apigee/devrel/references/kvm-admin-api/README.md

 # KVM Admin Proxy

-Depending on the Apigee deployment model you might have Managment APIs for acessing and modifying the content of Apigee Key Value Maps (KVMs).
-In cases where the access to the KVMs is not provided via the Apigee APIs you will need to leverage policies to perform CRUD operations on the KVM contents.
+Depending on the Apigee deployment model you might have Managment APIs for accessing and modifying the content of Apigee Key Value Maps (KVMs).
+In Apigee hybrid and Apigee X the access to the KVMs is not provided via the Apigee APIs and you will need to leverage Apigee policies to perform CRUD operations on the KVM contents.
+For more background information, please see [this](https://community.apigee.com/articles/89782/providing-kvm-content-apis-for-apigee-x-and-hybrid.html) article in the Apigee community.

 This project provides a reference implementation for how to read, write and delete entries within environment scoped KVMs inside Apigee regardless of the